Stellar competition: Will the next world war be over space?

 Reliance on satellites

-SpaceX has significantly outpaced rivals, with over 4,500 satellites currently in orbit and is expected to have around a million in the near future.
+On the other hand, SpaceX has significantly outpaced Boeing in the US and globally.
+It now appears to dominate space, owning 6,648 out of the 10,000 satellites in orbit and is expected to have around a million in the near future.
 In December 2022, it introduced its Starshield programme, offering secure communication services and remote sensing capabilities through its satellite network.
 This enhanced its position and control within the space sector.

 Starshield lets SpaceX provide a range of logistical services, including satellite control and management, satellite maintenance and cybersecurity, encrypted data processing, launch services, and, most notably, operating systems.
 Its permanent infrastructure and extensive satellite resources mean many companies in the space sector rely on these SpaceX services and satellites since they save them the expense of launching and providing their own.
 This breeds dependency.